StuyCSDojo/dojo-docs/docs/source/getting_started/restructuredtext_introduction.rst

 Editing reST Files
 ------------------
 The reST source files are located in the source directory at the root of the project folders.
-Currently the path to the project folders are as followed:
+Currently, the path to the project folders are as followed:
 ::